-In this article I am going to show how to install install CoreOS on VirtualBox.
+In this article I am going to show how to install CoreOS on VirtualBox.
 CoreOS is Linux distribution that is completely about containers.
-Idea behind CoreOS is that OS itself doesn't have any package manager, instead when some software is needed you make a container for it and install it in that container.
+The idea behind CoreOS is that OS itself doesn't have any package manager, instead when some software is needed you make a container for it and install it in that container.
 For now CoreOS supports Docker and rkt containers, and more formats might get added in future.
-Installation process is pretty different that your normal Linux distribution, so in this article we will do a detailed walk-through with screenshots.
-First thing to do would be to download CoreOS ISO
+The installation process is pretty different that your normal Linux distribution, so in this article we will do a detailed walk-through with screenshots.
+The first thing to do would be to download CoreOS ISO

 Installing Virtual Box and making a VM

 We are going to use Virtual Box image.
 Lets first install Virtual Box

 After installing VirtualBox move start it from the Ubuntu menu and create new VM.